rajiv-tej/to-do-list/README.md

 # todo app
-## made using reactJS and firebase🔥🔥🔥🔥🔥🔥
+## made using reactJS and firebase🔥
 with google authentication👀👀
-# check it out here -> https://todo-app-vishwa.web.app/
+# check it out here -> http://localhost:3000/